Prevention Educator

 Physical Requirements

-• Ability to stand during length of education presentations.
+• Ability to stand during length of educational presentations.

-• Use of computer, keyboard and monitor is necessary.
+• The use of a computer, keyboard, and monitor is necessary.

 • Must be able to lift and carry approximately 15 pounds.